-We’re barely halfway into the year and already, there have been a flurry of pet food recalls.
-The sheer number of brands has been surprising, as have the names of the brands involved; we’ve seen recalls from some of the industry’s most respected companies.
-How and what we feed our dogs (and ourselves, for that matter) is such a fundamental issue that we’ve decided to do a series of articles on pet food safety, starting with a report on a few of the most recent recalls.
-We examine the reasons behind them, lessons learned and what we might expect in the future.
+The sheer number of brands affected by pet food recalls has been surprising, as have the names of the brands involved; we’ve seen recalls from some of the industry’s most respected companies.
+How and what we feed our dogs (and ourselves, for that matter) is such a fundamental issue so let’s examine the reasons behind them, lessons learned and what we might expect in the future.

-Until very recently, all recalls have been voluntary (a confusing term that can lead consumers to believe that a recall is optional), triggered for a variety of reasons: mislabeling, misbranding, the inclusion of potential allergens or adulterants, or contamination with a pathogen such as one of the varieties of salmonella.
+Previously all recalls had been voluntary (a confusing term that can lead consumers to believe that a recall is optional), triggered for a variety of reasons: mislabeling, misbranding, the inclusion of potential allergens or adulterants, or contamination with a pathogen such as one of the varieties of salmonella.
 And some products are recalled simply because they were produced at the same factory during the same timeframe as the affected food.

 So far, no pet food recall has been as widespread as the one in 2007, which involved the Menu melamine scandal.
-If Hurricane Katrina taught policymakers the importance of the human/ pet bond, the ’07 Menu Foods recall did the same for the focus on the safety of the food that we feed our pets.
 As William Hubbard, a former FDA official, notes, “I do think that this pet food thing has shown people … that something needs to be fixed.
 If this is not a wake-up call, then people are so asleep, they are catatonic.”

 It took a while for Congress to fully awaken, but in 2010, the Food and Drug Administration (FDA) was given more power with the passage and then signing into law by President Obama of the Food Safety Modernization Act (FSMA).
 The act marks the most sweeping food-safety reform since the Great Depression.

-This new act will soon be putting broader issues into the spotlight.
-For the first time, the FDA will be empowered to more aggressively regulate and enforce preventive measures.
-Recalls will no longer just be voluntary, but rather, can be mandatory.
-In our opinion, given this new regulatory power and the plethora of places from which pet food manufacturers source their ingredients, the number of recalls will surely rise.
+For the first time, the FDA was empowered to more aggressively regulate and enforce preventive measures.
+Recalls are no longer just voluntary, but rather, can be mandatory.
 Closer attention and accountability are good for consumers and the animals we feed, and definitely something we need to be informed about.

 RECALL CLASS OF 2013

-Six years ago, in 2007, veterinarians began seeing a surprising number of companion animals—primarily dogs—with kidney problems; in September of that year, the American Veterinary Medical Association alerted the FDA that they had had reports of a Fanconi syndrome–like disease that appeared to be associated with the consumption of chicken jerky treats made in China.
+In 2007, veterinarians began seeing a surprising number of companion animals—primarily dogs—with kidney problems; in September of that year, the American Veterinary Medical Association alerted the FDA that they had had reports of a Fanconi syndrome–like disease that appeared to be associated with the consumption of chicken jerky treats made in China.
 As a result, the FDA issued its first cautionary warning—not a recall—for those treats.
 In early January 2013, after the FDA had spent years investigating whether or not jerky treats from China were harming (and killing) pets, these treats were finally voluntarily recalled.